cambridge-healthcare/hi_sinatra-docker/blog.md

 While the first build takes 2 mins and 26 secs, the second one takes a mere 5 secs.
-That is **5 seconds** to install all the ruby gems, run all the tests, build a Docker image and start a new Docker container which makes that app version available for further testing (think integration tests, stress tests) or simply ready for production.
-Worth mentioning is that the resulting app image is a mere **12.29kB**.
+That is **5 seconds** to install all the ruby gems, run all the tests, build a Docker image and start a new Docker container which makes that app version available for further testing (eg. integration tests, stress tests), or simply ready for production.
+The resulting app image is a mere **12.29kB**.
 That's the only new content which needs deploying into production.

 #### github service hooks

-For integrating github with a Jenkins server not accessible from the outside world, we have found Amazon SQS to be a rather elegant solution.
+For integrating github with a Jenkins server not accessible from the outside world, we have found Amazon SQS to be an elegant solution.
 There is an SQS plugin that is installable from within Jenkins, setup is straightforward.

-The only gotcha worth mentioning is that the SQS must be setup in the **us-east-1** region.
-We had initially set it up in eu-west-1 and were puzzled as to why it wasn't working.
+The only gotcha is that the SQS must be setup in the **us-east-1** region.
+We had set it up initially in eu-west-1 and were puzzled as to why it wasn't working.

 #### "How are you?" base Docker images